 Thus, it is often difficult to engage with the employer to effect any remedy.
 Then again, the average person will usually suffer in silence, partly out of fear for stirring the proverbial pot and endangering our income, and partly because we do not want to be seen as silly or complaining.

 Long-term exposure to these harmful toxins can trigger a variety of sensitivities and autoimmune conditions.
 The constant, repeated exposure can make these conditions difficult to treat.

 The net effect is more sick days taken by the employee, which translates into reduced productivity, loss of income, and ultimately a smaller profit margin for the employer.

-There is a growing trend for people to make healthier choices for their bodies – from the food we eat and the activities, we engage into the type of recreation we enjoy.
+There is a growing trend for people to make healthier choices for their bodies – from the food we eat and the activities, we engage in the type of recreation we enjoy.
 Considering the majority of our time is spent in the workplace, modifying this environment should be top of our list.

 What Can We And Our Employers Do To Improve The Situation?

 Employers can make sure that building managers increase the airflow, regularly clean the air filters and vacuum the carpets more often.
 The cleaning staff could be encouraged to use less toxic cleaning materials.

 There can even be incentives in place to persuade all stakeholders to make healthier, less toxic choices.
 There are different steps that can be taken to reduce the number of toxins we are being exposed to and to create a more enjoyable working environment.

 Each person can also take steps to protect themselves against the negative effects of toxins within a building.

 There are various dietary supplements that have the ability to aid in supporting our immune system and to effectively remove toxic chemicals from the body.
 For instance, for anti-allergy properties, try supplements that contain vitamin C, quercetin, and zinc, as well as the herbs albizzia and perilla.